giantswarm/docs/src/content/reference/domain-allowlist/index.md

     - Some metrics are pushed to our hosted Grafana tenant.
 - `vault.operations.giantswarm.io`
     - Our operations Vault is used for unsealing customer Vault servers.

+## On-premise installations

+These domains are only required for on-premise installations.

-- `sentry.io`
+- cloudflare.com
     - domains:
-        - o346224.ingest.sentry.io
+        - `api.cloudflare.com`
-    - Monitoring and crash reporting for `happa`.

-In the case of on-premise installations, we also need access to the DNS provider.
-This is likely to be Cloudflare, but may be somewhere else.
+    - cert-manager may create ACME challenge DNS records.